 - Go to the Client Statistics tab to see the execution time.

-NOTE: The advantage of using client statistics is, you can execute your statement multiple times to get the average execution time, as seen in the image above.
+The main advantage of using client statistics is, you can execute your statement multiple times to get the average execution time, as seen in the image above.
 This will help you to perform multiple trials and get the average execution time.

 - Read more about the STATISTICS TIME statement at Microsoft Docs.